ryan4yin/nix-config/hardening/README.md

 - [Firejail](https://github.com/netblue30/firejail/tree/master/etc): A SUID security sandbox with hundreds of security profiles for many common applications in the default installation.
   - https://wiki.nixos.org/wiki/Firejail
+  - Firejail needs SUID to work, which is considered a security risk - [Does firejail improve the security of my system?](https://github.com/netblue30/firejail/discussions/4601)
 - [Bubblewrap](https://github.com/containers/bubblewrap):
   [nixpak](https://github.com/nixpak/nixpak), more secure than firejail, but no batteries included.
   - NixOS's FHSEnv is implemented using bubblewrap by default.